 If you need more proof that Villa Nero is one of the best places to stay in Gili Trawangan consider that these Gili T villas are a mere 5 minute stroll from one of the clearest beaches I have ever seen.
-It’s little wonder then that snorkelling and diving are two of the biggest draws on the island.
+Get your diving squad together because the snorkelling and diving in the Gili Islands is world class.
 We brought our Tusa masks and Tusa snorkels from home and used them daily.
 I recommend a matching Tusa mask tamer for anyone with hair longer than a buzz cut for comfort.
 We chose not to bring our Atomic split fins and Tusa dive boots to save precious luggage space and instead hired a set for a few dollars from a shack on the beach.
 Granted they were not as good as our own, but they sufficed.
 The coral littering the main beach was brutal on bare feet and I sustained a rather nasty cut as a result.
 Bring a pair of reef shoes so you don’t suffer the same fate.
 If you prefer to scuba, there are a number of dive centres along the beach that can organise this.
 All offer open water courses for those looking to get certified, but they are pricey by Australian standards; around $500.
 A better option would be to do a Prodive course in Sydney before leaving home for around $149.
 Make sure you pack reef friendly sunscreen to protect the underwater environment for generations to come.
 When it comes time for dinner, guests at Nero Villa Gili Trawangan are spoiled for choice; try Pizza Regina, The Thai House, The Santi Lounge or Bamboo Restaurant which are all within an easy walk.
 Every visitor to Gili T will end up at the night markets at some point and we stopped in for dessert one evening.
 Directly opposite the beach, the markets are a feast for the senses.
 Everywhere you look pans sizzle, coals smoke and flames leap as delicacies are prepared before your eyes.
 The crepes were delicious!
 Gili T is a small island but it’s well worth walking the 2 hours required to circumnavigate it.
 The best time to go is at just before sunset when the heat of the day has started to dissipate.
 Make sure you take your camera and snap a shot of one the famous in water swings.
 Just be prepared to wait in line to do it!
 Many come to Gili T solely to party and the popular bars hug the beachfront.
 The seems to be an unwritten rule in Gili T that the party will happen in certain bars on set days of the week.
 Try Tir Na Nog on Wednesday’s, Blue Marlin on Monday’s or Sama-Sama on Thursday’s.
 I love a drink as much as the next guy, but visitors should be aware that tourists in Gili T have died as a result of methanol poisoning.
 Be safe out there peeps, you don’t want the next drink to be your last.

 The Final Word On Gili Island Villas